zephyrproject-rtos/zephyr/doc/development_process/review_process.rst

 GitHub is intended to provide a framework for reviewing every commit before it is accepted into the code base.
-Changes, in the form of Pull Requests (PR) are uploaded to GitHub but don’t actually become a part of the project until they’ve been reviewed, passed a series of checks (CI), and are approved by maintainers.
+Changes, in the form of Pull Requests (PR) are uploaded to GitHub but don't actually become a part of the project until they've been reviewed, passed a series of checks (CI), and are approved by maintainers.
 GitHub is used to support the standard open source practice of submitting patches, which are then reviewed by the project members before being applied to